rappdw/redblackgraph/README.md

 # A Note on Implementations

-* `redblackgraph.simple` - a pure python implementation.
+* `redblackgraph.reference` - a pure python implementation.
 This simple implementation is intended for illustrative purposes only.
 * `redblackgraph.matrix` and `redblackgrpah.array` - a Numpy C-API extension for efficient computation with the matrix multiplication operator, @, overloaded to support avos matrix products.
 * `redblackgraph.sparse_matrix` - an optimized implementation built on scipy's sparse matrix implementation.